Value-added tax (VAT)

 - Preparing and serving meals and desserts inside and outside the catering facility according to special regulations.

 A reduced rate of 5% is applicable for:

-- All types of milk (cow, sheep, goat) marketed under the same name in liquid form, fresh, pasteurised, homogenised, condensed (other than soured milk, yogurt, kefir, chocolate milk and other milk products), breast milk substitutes,
+- All types of milk (cow, sheep, goat) marketed under the same name in liquid form, fresh, pasteurised, homogenised, condensed (other than soured milk, yogurt, kefir, chocolate milk, and other milk products), and breast milk substitutes.

-- Medicines which have the approval of the competent authority for medicines and medical products,
+- Medicines that have the approval of the competent authority for medicines and medical products.

 - Daily newspapers of a publisher that has a statute of media (with the exception of those that consist entirely of advertisements or are used mainly for advertising purposes and those that consist entirely of video or music content).

 Taxpayers have to electronically file monthly VAT returns by the 20th day of the following month.
 Exceptionally, taxpayers who do not have any transactions with EU taxpayers (inbound or outbound) and whose aggregate value of goods supplied and services provided in the previous year does not exceed HRK 800,000 can submit the VAT return quarterly.

 Any annual adjustments are made in the VAT return for December, which is the last monthly VAT return in a financial year.